-If a request has path or query string arguments, you'll use a ResourceContainer class for the mapping, instead of a simple Message class.
+If a request has path or query string arguments, you use a ResourceContainer class for the mapping, instead of a simple Message class.

-Finally, you will need to decorate the API service class and class methods, and you will need to define Message classes for the requests and responses, as described below:
+Finally, you need to decorate the API service class and class methods, and you need to define Message classes for the requests and responses.

 Creating the API

 The following procedure shows how to decorate your code to create an API implemented in a single class.
 If you have a multi-class API, see Creating an API implemented with multiple classes.
 See Decorators for detailed information about all the available decorators.

 To create an API: